esabitova/aws-digito-artifacts-gameday/documents/efs/sop/restore_backup_in_another_region/2020-10-26/Design.md

 ## Intent

-Restore backup in case of software failure or if it's region failure and backup relicated to another region, restore it there
+Restore backup in case of software failure or if it's region failure and backup replicated to another region, restore it there

 ## Type